 You may be confused by the recent news about the DOL Fiduciary Rule: Was the rule declared invalid?
 Will the SEC move ahead with its own Fiduciary Rule?
 Will the Supreme Court issue a decision?
 Your confusion is appropriate as the status and future of the DOL Fiduciary Rule is still in flight.
-However, one constant remains and that is the plan sponsor’s fiduciary duty to the plan and its participants.
+However, one constant remains and that is the employer’s fiduciary duty to the plan and its participants.

 The DOL’s Fiduciary Rule was finalized in 2016 and was supposed to go into effect at the start of 2018.